 The dog side of things is managed and run by myself, on top of that I also run the podenco rescue (www.lozzaspodencorescue.co.uk) so therefore, both rescues are small but VERY busy !

-I will normally have approximately between 6 and 12 dogs in at one time, mainly lurchers but occasionally other breeds as well as podencos.
+I will normally have approximately between 2 and 6 dogs in at one time and they consist of lurchers, podencos and scruffy Spanish dogs which always home very quickly !
 They are normally kept in a kennel environment and have alot of interaction with myself and volunteers throughout this period.

 It is my own personal choice not to have a network of fosterers, instead, just using a couple that are local and extremely experienced and this obviously limits me to the amount of dogs I can have.
 Each dog is treated like one of the family and is thoroughly assessed in different situations so that I have a good idea of overall character traits and points requiring further training, enabling me to find the best match possible, home wise.

 Each dog is initially seen by the rescue vet for a health check and routine treatment.
-They also will be assessed by the wonderful Pam Lander , the rescue Chiropractor, who works with any issues present .
+They also will be assessed by the wonderful Sam Barrett , the rescue Chiropractor, who works with any issues present .
 Any adjustments done will be recorded and the log sent in the adoption pack.

 All the rescue dogs have Tellington Ttouch with individual sessions with Penny Shepherd and daily short sessions with myself.
 In addition any training the dog has under taken, including socialisation, and off site activities is recorded.
-We use the training barn frequently for scent work as well with all the dogs.
+We use the training barn frequently for scent work/hide and seek games as well with all the dogs.